-Art Academy London is committed to providing a safe environment for its staff, students and visitors; in the event of fire, they should be able to safely and comfortably leave the building.
+The Art Academy is committed to providing a safe environment for its staff, students and visitors; in the event of fire, they should be able to safely and comfortably leave the building.
 As part of this commitment, the Academy aims to ensure that the risks from fire are minimised and that the requirements of the Regulatory Reform (Fire Safety Order) 2005 are implemented fully.

-Although fire safety within Art Academy London is primarily the legal responsibility of the Academy itself, a legal obligation also rests on all staff, students, visitors, contractors and anyone else whose actions may influence the risk from fire on AAL premises.
-Art Academy London will support the above persons to meet their duties and in turn requires their full commitment and cooperation.
+Although fire safety within the Art Academy is primarily the legal responsibility of the Academy itself, a legal obligation also rests on all staff, students, visitors, contractors and anyone else whose actions may influence the risk from fire on Academy premises.
+The Art Academy will support the above persons to meet their duties and in turn requires their full commitment and cooperation.